 To download the Innovation Grant, click here.
 (After downloading this application to your desktop, it should appear as a fillable form.
-After saving the form, it can be printed and/or emailed to the Synod of the Trinity.)
+After saving the form, it can be emailed to the Synod of the Trinity.)

 May 1: Funding decisions will be made by June 1

 Nov.
 1: Funding decisions will be made by Dec.
 1

 A similar grant, called the New Initiatives for Presbyteries Grant, had been offered by the Synod prior to 2017.
 Below are ways that Innovation Grants (and New Initiatives Grants that are no longer available) were utilized throughout the Synod.

 Presbyteries team up to train, prepare commissioned ruling elders

 A three-presbytery partnership between Redstone, Washington and Upper Ohio Valley has been the backbone to a new CRE (commissioned ruling elder) training course in that region.
 Find out how an Innovation Grant helped get this program off the ground by clicking here.

 Krislund re-creating itself with ‘camps in a bag’

 See what new initiative the Krislund Camp and Conference Center has come up with through its Traveling Day Camps by reading a story here.